Turnip vs. Onion — Health Impact and Nutrition Comparison

 Turnips glucosinates can turn into isothyocianates that inhibit bacterial and microbial growth (13).
 These compounds are effective against harmful bacteria such as E.Coli and S. Aureus (14) (15).

-Onion extracts show inhibiting effects on Vibrio cholerae and Helicobacter pylori (16) (17).
+Onion extracts inhibit Vibrio cholerae and Helicobacter pylori (16) (17).

 Comparison summary table